-While the common borrowers are struggling to repay equated monthly instalments (EMIs) of their loans, wilful defaulters seem to not only go scot-free but also live their life king-size without any worry or fear of any action due to banks, especially the public sector banks (PSBs), turning a blind eye on these lapses.
+While the common borrowers are struggling to repay equated monthly installments (EMIs) of their loans, wilful defaulters seem to not only go scot-free but also live their life king-size without any worry or fear of any action due to banks, especially the public sector banks (PSBs), turning a blind eye on these lapses.

 Recently, the Reserve Bank of India (RBI) in an application filed under the Right to Information (RTI) Act, revealed the recent statistics on wilful defaulters.
 The information shared by RBI reveals that 264 wilful defaulters defaulted on loans of over Rs.
 100 crore.
 There are 34 wilful defaulters who owe between Rs.
-500 crore to Rs.
-1,000 crore to Indian banks and their total outstanding is at a whopping Rs 22,105 crore.
-In the interest of better context, this amounts to a little over 3 billion dollars, which -
+500 crores to Rs.
+1,000 crores to Indian banks and their total outstanding is a whopping Rs 22,105 crore.
+In the interest of better context, this amounts to a little over 3 billion dollars, which –

 - amounts to the total debt raised by Robinhood to recover from the recent debacle with Reddit users over GameStop stock

 - is the lifetime earnings of Tencent’s PubG

 - is higher than the aid amount India received from the World Bank to fight Covid-19 (India received $2.5 billion)